wiledw/AI-Semantic-Cache/README.md

 - **Preprocessing**: Enhanced query normalization for better cache matching

 If the best cached entry is above the threshold and not expired, the cached response is returned.

+### Model & Threshold Rationale (Semantic Cache Review.pdf)

+Based on the experiments documented in `Semantic Cache Review.pdf`:

+- **Model choice**: `text-embedding-3-small` showed the most predictable, conservative reuse behavior with safer cost savings than `text-embedding-ada-002` (too aggressive) and `text-embedding-3-large` (too conservative).
+- **Thresholds are model-specific**: Similarity distributions vary by model, so optimal thresholds differ.
+For example, `ada-002` produces higher and wider similarity scores than the 3-series models.
+- **Empirical sweet spot**: On the evaluated dataset, a threshold around **0.75–0.80** with preprocessing balanced acceptability and hit rate.
+The repo default remains `0.85` as a safer baseline, and should be tuned per workload.
+- **Preprocessing impact**: Removing semantic “noise” (e.g., greetings or filler phrases) measurably improved hit rates for `3-small` without sacrificing answer acceptability.

 ## Caching Strategy & TTL Logic